What is this medication?

 What if I miss a dose?

-Keep appointments for follow-up doses as directed.
+Keep appointments for follow-up doses.
 It is important not to miss your dose.
-Call your doctor or health care professional if you are unable to keep an appointment.
+Call your care team if you are unable to keep an appointment.

-What may interact with this medicine?
+What may interact with this medication?

-- dimethyl fumarate
+- Dimethyl fumarate

-- interferon beta
+- Interferon beta

-- live virus vaccines
+- Live virus vaccines

-- peginterferon beta
+- Peginterferon beta

-- steroid medicines like prednisone or cortisone
+- Steroid medications like prednisone or cortisone

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.